Amit Kothari

 • Direct integration wins at scale - While custom development requires upfront investment, it pays for itself when running thousands of AI operations monthly

 The right question is whether you need middleware at all.
-After working with teams trying to automate workflows at Tallyfy, I’ve watched this pattern play out: start with Zapier because it is easy, hit limits, migrate to Make for more power, then realize you are just paying rent on complexity that should live in your actual systems.
+After working with teams trying to automate workflows at Tallyfy, a workflow management software, I’ve watched this pattern play out too many times: start with Zapier because it’s easy, hit limits, migrate to Make for more power, then realize you’re just paying rent on complexity that should live in your actual systems.

 Both platforms promise AI automation.
 Neither delivers what mid-size companies actually need.